 These parents already know that it’s not a walk in the park.
 They can join private support groups to vent and validate those feelings.

-What I really needed as a new autism mom was hope.
+What I really needed as a parent new to the world of autism was hope.
 I needed information and resources.
 I needed humor, and a sense of normalcy.

 I needed perspective and advice from seasoned parents and actually autistic adults to help me sift through the information and misinformation surrounding autism.

-If you’re a parent new to the world of autism, just remember… It’s okay to have rough days.
+If you’re a parent who’s just starting your journey, remember… It’s okay to have rough days.
 It’s okay to grieve the perfect life you thought was in store.
 But don’t stay there.

 Pick yourself up.
 Life is a journey.
 You get to decide how you react to its twists and turns.